Additional Qualifications

 If applicable, the approved Teaching Experience form must also be submitted prior to being accepted into the course.
 The verification form can be found on our registration page.

-For all Part 2 and Part 3 courses, it is the applicant's responsibility to submit and have the Teaching Experience form approved by their Supervisory Officer as outlined on the form.
+For all Part 2 and Part 3 courses, it is the applicant's responsibility to submit and have the Teaching Experience form approved by a Supervisory Officer as outlined on the form.
 Approved forms should be forwarded by email to aq@ddsb.ca.

 Candidates are responsible to ensure that they have successfully completed the required prerequisite course(s) and hours of teaching experience before registering for a Part 2 or Part 3 Specialist AQ course.